jacklvd/LifePubUC/README.md

   - *Can I change my major/interests later?* → Yes, via profile settings.
   - *How many items can I list?* → No hard cap; monitored for spam.
   - *Are transactions secure?* → Yes, all payments go through **Stripe**.
-- Full manual with screenshots available in `/docs/user-manual`.

 ---